Rollout: A Look Back

 Our app has a long history of development that stretches back into the 1990s.
 It was originally conceived as the first CD-ROM multimedia project of the Diederichs-Verlag (which is also the publisher of the Wilhelm-Edition) together with the Data Becker-Verlag.
 However, the project was still ahead of its time; the thinking in terms of media projects hadn’t yet reached maturity.
 A few years earlier, Adrian Stahel had developed a data model for the Eranos Foundation, which we were able to adopt almost 1:1 in this new edition, as well as the ideas of many of the app’s features.

-The last 2-3 years
+The years 2018-2020

 Interface Design